Becky-Sadler/DECIPHER_upload/README.md

 # DECIPHER Variant Upload

-This project can be used to extract variant occurences from Alamut and upload them to the DECIPHER database via their API.
+Within Alamut variant occurences can be used to provide information about each patient occurence of a variant.
+They contain fields such as patient ID, family ID, phenotype, comment etc. To upload each patient and their corresponding variants to a DECIPHER project, the variant information and important patient specific information first must be extracted from Alamut.
+This project can be used to extract variant occurences from Alamut and then upload each to the DECIPHER database via their API.

 ## Prerequisites